quasarframework/quasar-framework.org/source/components/lists-and-list-items.md

 | `stamp` | String | For right side only.
 One character String to define a letter.
 Either use an icon, image, avatar or letter. |
 | `tag` | String | Default HTML tag that QItemTile gets rendered with is 'div', but this can be any HTML tag if you need to. |

 Use the icon, image, avatar, letter or stamp properties or, for more control, insert QItemTiles instead.
-Don't use both ways though.
+Use only one method or the other.

 ### QItemMain